Valeska1979/CIP_HS2025_203/README.md

 You will be prompted to enter:

-* **Job title** (e.g. “Data Scientist”)
+* Job title (e.g. “Data Scientist”)
-* **Maximum number of jobs** to scrape
+* Maximum number of jobs to scrape
-* Whether to **delete session files** after merging
+* Whether to delete session files after merging

----

-## Notes

-* Data collection was performed respecting the [robots.txt](https://www.jobs.ch/robots.txt) of jobs.ch.
-* The project is for **academic purposes only** and does not store or redistribute third-party content.
-* The visualization component is currently under final development.

----

-## Status

-✔️ Data scraping and cleaning completed
-✔️ Skill and clustering analyses completed
-⏳ Visualization development in progress

----

 **Authors:** Julia Studer, Valeska Blank,  Stefan Dreyfus **Course:** Data Collection, Integration and Preprocessing HS2025